How fast will my data be on a 5G plan?

-- Telstra, Optus, and TPG Telecom (formerly Vodafone) have all turned on 5G sites in select areas.
+- Telstra, Optus, and Vodafone have all turned on 5G sites in select areas.

-- Telstra have the widest 5G coverage so far, available in more than 3,200 suburbs and over 200 cities and towns.
+- Telstra have the widest 5G coverage so far, reaching over 80% of the population.
 Click here to check if your area has Telstra 5G coverage.

 - Optus’ fixed home 5G broadband is available to over 140,000 homes.
 Click here to check if your area has Optus 5G coverage.